moody7alim/task-manager/README.md

 + Jest

 ## What's next?
-+ Set up the front-side with React.js and css
++ Set up the front-side with React.js and CSS
 + Deploy online with Heroku